Mock execution

 A mock execution is a stratagem in which a victim is deliberately but falsely made to feel that their execution or that of another person is imminent or is taking place.
-The subject is made to believe that they are being led to their own execution.
-This might involve blindfolding the subjects, making them recount last wishes, making them dig their own grave, holding an unloaded gun to their head and pulling the trigger, shooting near (but not at) the victim, or firing blanks.
+This might involve blindfolding the victim, telling them they are about to die, or holding an unloaded gun to their head and pulling the trigger.
 Mock execution is categorized as psychological torture.
 There is a sense of fear induced when a person is made to feel that they are about to be executed or witness someone being executed.
-Mock execution is considered psychological torture due to the mental harm it causes.
-The psychological trauma can lead to depression, anxiety disorders, post-traumatic stress disorder, and other mental disorders.
+The psychological trauma can lead to depression, anxiety, post-traumatic stress disorder, memory loss, and other mental disorders.